-We intend to apply list our common units on the NYSE.
+Our common units have been approved for listing on the NYSE, subject to official notice of issuance.
 Unlike most corporations, we are not required by the stock exchange rules to have, and we do not intend to have, a majority of independent directors on our general partner's board of directors or compensation and nominating and corporate governance committees.
 Additionally, any future issuance of additional common units or other securities, including to affiliates, will not be subject to shareholder approval rules.
 Accordingly, unitholders will not have the same protections afforded to certain corporations that are subject to all of the stock exchange corporate governance requirements.
 Please read "Management" and "Executive Compensation and Other Information."